Iubenda logo

 💰 Customs and import taxes

 If you ship internationally, customers may have to pay customs duties or import taxes when their order arrives.
 These fees are usually the customer’s responsibility, so be sure to mention this in your shipping policy.
 Let them know that the shipping cost you charge doesn’t include these fees, and they may be required to pay additional charges when the package reaches their country.
-It’s better to be upfront about these costs so there are no surprises when the package arrives.
+In certain legislations, such as the EU, UK, and Switzerland, prices should always be displayed inclusive of applicable fees, taxes, and costs.
+In general, it’s always better to be upfront about these costs so there are no surprises when the package arrives.

 📌 Remember

-If you run an e-commerce, it’s also useful to have a return and refund policy to help you manage return shipping costs.
+If you run an e-commerce, it’s also useful to have a return and refund policy to help you manage returns and related shipping costs.
 So don’t forget to link to your refund policy within your shipping policy!

 Where to Add Your Shipping Policy